 Brunet Island State Park

-Show off your selfie skills!
+Snap a selfie with our best views!
 Find a selfie stand located at the end of the black topped portion of the Jean Brunet Nature Trail and stop for a fun photo.
 Share yours with us on Instagram using #ScenicWisconsin.

 A picturesque 1,030 acre park where the Fisher River joins the Chippewa River just north of Cornell.
 The main park development lies on an island in the Chippewa River.
 Facilities include 69 campsites, picnic area, electricity, shelters, flush toilets, playgrounds, athletic field, swimming beach and hiking trails.
 Cross-country ski trails are available for winter sports.
 Connects to the Old Abe State Trail and the Ice Age National Scenic Trail.